mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/decorators.md

 ### @AfterDelete()

-Fired right after the record gets deleted from database and it is unset from the identity map.
+Fired right after the record gets deleted from database, and it is unset from the identity map.

 ```ts
 @AfterDelete()